John E. Sanders: Cognitive linguistics

 His Theology in the Flesh: How Embodiment and Culture Shape the Way We Think about Truth, Morality, and God is the first book to apply the field of cognitive linguistics to theology.
 According to cognitive linguistics, the specific types of bodies humans have shape how we interact with and understand our world.
 We have concepts such as up/down and in/out because we have bodies that can experience these sorts of things.
 Embodied experience also gives rise much of our metaphorical thinking.
 For instance, we know what it is like to go on a journey in which we experience getting to a destination together and perhaps overcoming obstacles on the way.
 Many, but not all, languages use the experience physical journeys as the framework in which to understand the experience of love.
 We say, "Our relationship has come a long way together" and "We have overcome many bumps in the road."
 We reason about our love relationship in terms of a journey.
 Yet, in English, we also conceive of love in terms of strong physical forces ("He's blown away by love"), magnetism ("She is attracted to him"), and even insanity ("He is crazy about her").
 That means that metaphors can be cognitive and not merely rhetorical.
 We actually think with metaphors.

 Theology in the Flesh shows that biblical writers used a wide array of metaphors to understand topics such as sin, salvation, and God.
 Salvation, for example, is thought of in terms of release from slavery, as friendship with God, as healing, as returning from the dead, and as finding your way home to list but a few.
 No single metaphor says everything that we can say about salvation and so multiple metaphors are needed.
 There are often several legitimate ways, within constraints, for Christians to understand a topic.
 The book provides lots of examples of how different Christian communities, over time and across cultures, use different metaphors for salvation and so arrive at conflicting theological positions.

-The book also emphasizes prototype theory, which is says humans often define things in terms of a "best example" of a category rather than with necessary and sufficient conditions.
+The book also emphasizes prototype theory, which says humans often define things in terms of a "best example" of a category rather than with necessary and sufficient conditions.
 For instance, Americans understand "bird" by thinking of an animal about the size of a robin that flies and has wings and feathers.
 Although penguins are birds, they are not the best examples or prototypes.
 Sanders applies that approach to definitions of God and Christianity and explains why Jesus is so central to Christian moral and spiritual formation.

 In light of cognitive linguistics, Sanders discusses how we should understand God, the nature of objective truth, moral reasoning, and various other theological topics.
 He urges the need for humility in our claims to truth and explains why Christians should expect both agreement on a few general topics along with significant variation on beliefs and practices between Christian communities.